zer0cache/matic-docs/docs/develop/wallets/matic-web-wallet/web-wallet-v2-guide.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-We have revamped the Matic Web wallet interface, which has some great UX fixes, a streamlined deposit and withdrawal process, a superior deposit and withdraw tracking module, and notifications on the application to see the status properly.
+We have revamped the Polygon Web wallet interface, which has some great UX fixes, a streamlined deposit and withdrawal process, a superior deposit and withdraw tracking module, and notifications on the application to see the status properly.

-## Logging into the Matic Web Wallet
+## Logging into the Polygon Web Wallet

-To login to the Matic Web Wallet you need to access the following URL: https://wallet.matic.network/ How to connect to Matic to Metamask, please refer this [guide](https://docs.matic.network/docs/develop/metamask/config-matic)
+To login to the Polygon Web Wallet you need to access the following URL: https://wallet.matic.network/ How to connect to Polygon to Metamask, please refer this [guide](https://docs.matic.network/docs/develop/metamask/config-matic)

 Once you access this page, you will be requested to connect to your MetaMask account.
-Note that currently the Matic Web Wallet supports MetaMask, WalletConnect and Wallet Link.
+Note that currently the Polygon Web Wallet supports MetaMask, WalletConnect and Wallet Link.
 We will gradually add support for more wallets.
-Once you connect your account with the Web Wallet you will be navigated to the landing page and you can see all your token balances on the Matic Wallet across the bridges(PoS and Plasma).You don’t need to toggle between bridges which was available in V1.
+Once you connect your account with the Web Wallet you will be navigated to the landing page and you can see all your token balances on the Polygon Wallet across the bridges(PoS and Plasma).You don’t need to toggle between bridges which was available in V1.

 <img src={useBaseUrl("img/wallet/Wallet-1.png")} width="100%" height="100%"/>

-## Depositing Funds from Ethereum to Matic
+## Depositing Funds from Ethereum to Polygon

-Click on the ‘Move Funds to Matic Mainnet’ button or you can click on the ‘Deposit’ link from any of the token types on ‘Your tokens on Matic Mainnet’ section.
+Click on the ‘Move Funds to Polygon Mainnet’ button or you can click on the ‘Deposit’ link from any of the token types on ‘Your tokens on Polygon Mainnet’ section.
 <img src={useBaseUrl("img/wallet/Wallet-2.png")} width="100%" height="100%" />

 You will be redirected to the bridge page where you need to enter the deposit amount.